Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Clustering: Proof of Clustering Lemma

 We call the case where $\mathbb{X}_1 \cup \mathbb{X}_2\cup \mathbb{X}_4 = \emptyset$ the \emph{degenerate case}.
-When the degenerate case happens, $\mg_i$ has a very special structure, which will be described later (in \Cref{lm:exception}); for now, we focus on the construction of the last step.
+In the degenerate case, $\mg_i$ has a very special structure, which will be described later (in \Cref{lm:exception}); for now, we focus on the construction of the last step.